Carl Olof Rosenius: Legacy

 Rosenius' movement gained followers through the Mission Friends (Missionsvännerna) both within Sweden and abroad – particularly in Denmark (the Bornholmers) and Norway, as well as among Scandinavian settlers in the American Midwest.
 Among them was a lay preacher from Småland named Nicolaus Bergensköld, who immigrated to the United States in the 1860s and was a leader of the revivalist movement in the Scandinavian settlements of the American Midwest.
 Rosenius made a significant impact on the Swedish Lutherans – and to a lesser extent the Norwegian Lutherans – of the United States.
 His works were held in high esteem and reprinted by Lutheran leaders such as Tuve Hasselquist, Olof Olsson, and John N. Kildahl.
 He was also friends with and influenced Anders Wiberg, Per Palmqvist, and Gustaf Palmquist, Lutherans who became Baptist pioneers in Sweden and the United States.
 He had a great impact on the religious development of Mathilda Foy, an early innovator of Sunday school in Sweden known for her charitable work, who was introduced to Rosenius by Theodore Hamberg, a missionary equally captivated by his preaching.

 He was also instrumental in the formation of Evangeliska Fosterlandsstiftelsen (The Swedish Evangelical Mission) as one of its co-founders.

 Shortly after Rosenius' death, a large segment of his followers broke with his ecclesiastical views, led by Peter Paul Waldenström – his successor as publisher of Pietisten – and became separatists, founding the Swedish Mission Covenant.

 A literary society, the Carl Olof Rosenius Society, was founded in 2017 to promote his writings and work and engage in research.
+As of 2019, it had 51 members and was planning to publish newly discovered manuscripts of 40 of Rosenius' sermons.

+Rosenius Day, featuring lectures on Rosenius and the related revival movement, is held in August each year in Ånäset, where the Rosenius family home was located.